Porphyrias are a group of genetic disorders characterized by high levels of porphyrins in the blood…

-Emily Malcolm, PhD, —
+Emily Malcolm, PhD

 Emily holds a Ph.D. in Biochemistry from the University of Iowa and is currently a postdoctoral scholar at the University of Wisconsin-Madison.
 She graduated with a Masters in Chemistry from the Georgia Institute of Technology and holds a Bachelors in Biology and Chemistry from the University of Central Arkansas.
 Emily is passionate about science communication, and, in her free time, writes and illustrates children’s stories.

-Articles by Emily Malcolm
+Articles by Emily Malcolm, PhD

 Acute Porphyria Attacks

-Porphyrias are a group of genetic disorders characterized by high levels of porphyrins in the blood and tissues.
-There are several types of porphyrias, each with different symptoms and disease progression.
-Patients with acute intermittent porphyria, variegate porphyria, and hereditary coproporphyria are…
+Porphyrias are a group of genetic disorders characterized by high levels of porphyrins in the blood and…

 Porphyria and Menstruation

-Porphyria refers to a group of genetic disorders characterized by high levels of porphyrins in the blood and tissues.
-Several types of porphyria exist, each with different symptoms and disease progression.
-Patients with acute porphyria can experience episodes of severe symptoms that…
+Porphyria refers to a group of genetic disorders characterized by high levels of porphyrins in the…

 Will My Child Inherit My Porphyria?

-If you have a rare genetic disease like porphyria, you may be wondering whether your children could inherit the disease.
-Differing types of porphyria can have different inheritance patterns, and their disease-causing mutations can be found in differing genes.
-If you are planning to expand your family, you may want…
+If you have a rare genetic disease like porphyria, you may be wondering whether your children could inherit the…

 How Do Doctors Diagnose Porphyria?

-Porphyria is a group of genetic disorders in which there are high levels of porphyrins in the blood and tissues.
-Each type of porphyria has different symptoms and disease progression.
-That’s why a series of exams and tests may be necessary to diagnose a patient with…
+Porphyria is a group of genetic disorders in which there are high levels of porphyrins in the…

 How May Porphyria Affect My Lifespan?

-If you’ve been diagnosed with porphyria — one of a group of disorders characterized by very high levels of porphyrins in the blood and tissues — you may be wondering how the disease affects your lifespan.
-Several factors affect a person’s lifespan, including genetics, the environment, and one’s…
+If you’ve been diagnosed with porphyria — one of a group of disorders characterized by very high levels of…

 Going Out in the Sun When You Have Porphyria

-Exposure to sunlight can affect people with cutaneous porphyrias (largely marked by fragility of sun-exposed skin), and two types of acute porphyrias — variegate porphyria, or hereditary coproporphyria.
-The severity of the reaction, however, differs among patients.
-Why is sun exposure a problem?
-In some kinds of…
+Exposure to sunlight can affect people with cutaneous porphyrias (largely marked by fragility of sun-exposed skin), and two types…

 Porphyria and Pregnancy

-Diseases that are characterized by high levels of porphyrins in the blood, urine, and tissues, are grouped under the name porphyrias.
-It’s important to discuss with your doctor the risks of pregnancy with porphyria, and any potential harm that medications you are taking might cause the fetus.
-Can patients…
+Diseases that are characterized by high levels of porphyrins in the blood, urine, and tissues, are grouped under the name…

 FAQs About Porphyria

 Porphyria refers to a group of disorders in which affected individuals cannot make hemoglobin.
-Hemoglobin is the protein that binds oxygen in red blood cells.
-Due to this inability, porphyrins — chemicals that the body normally uses to make hemoglobin — build up in the body.
-Following are…
+Hemoglobin is the protein that…